schneebergerlab/GameteBinning/Manual.md

     midcutoff=121  -- this is the value at the valley between het- and hom-peaks highcutoff=342 -- this is ~2*hom-peak

 Analyse the coverage on a contig by contig basis.
 This script produces a contig coverage stats csv file with suspect contigs flagged for further analysis or removal.

     purge_haplotigs contigcov -i RP_PE_sorted.bam.gencov -l ${lowcutoff} -m ${midcutoff} -h ${highcutoff} -o coverage_stats.csv -j 95 -s 80

-Run a BEDTools windowed coverage analysis
+Run a BEDTools windowed coverage analysis (note, this would lead to curated.fasta and curated.haplotigs.fasta)

     ABAM=RP_PE_sorted.bam
     genome=pre_asm_pilon.fasta
     purge_haplotigs purge -g ${genome} -c coverage_stats.csv -t 16 -o curated -d -b ${ABAM} -wind_min 1000 -wind_nmax 250 -v

-Re-check haplotigs (blast them with the curated genome, i.e., consisting of selected primary contigs),
+Re-check haplotigs (blast them with the curated genome, i.e., the one built up with selected primary contigs),

     db=curated.fasta
     makeblastdb -in ${db} -dbtype nucl > formatdb.log